solliancenet/microsoft-leveraging-azure-digital-twins-supply-chain/Hands-on lab/Before the HOL - Leveraging Azure Digital Twins in a supply chain.md

 1. Azure Subscription with the following permissions or capabilities:

-   1. Create and manage Azure resources
+  - Create and manage Azure resources

-   2. Manage user access to Azure resources (including granting and delegating permissions)
+  - Manage user access to Azure resources (including granting and delegating permissions)

-    > **NOTE**: Common roles that meet this requirement are Owner, Account admin, or the combination of User Access Administrator and Contributor.
+   > **Note**: Common roles that meet this requirement are Owner, Account admin, or the combination of User Access Administrator and Contributor.

 2. [Azure CLI 2.3.1+](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli)